Edward-jiang495/simple-covid-simulation/README.md

 P(Infection with no rules): 20% (your sneezes and cough can spread far away)

-P(Infection with one with masks, one without, no social distancing): 10%
+P(Infection with one with masks, one without): 10%

-P(Infection with both wearing masks, no social distancing): 5% (covid can still spread if one does not wash their hands often)
+P(Infection with both wearing masks): 5% (covid can still spread if one does not wash their hands often)

-P(Lockdown assuming all people are wearing masks, social distancing, and controlling their moves): 5%

 Optional: adding a public area where people moves frequently, like stores